takenet/blip-docs/source/includes/en/content-types/select.md

 When selecting the second option **(JSON 2)**:

-Least, when selecting the third option **(JSON 3)**:
+At last, when selecting the third option **(JSON 3)**:

-The return message *type* will always be the same of the chosen option.
+The return message *type* will always be the same as the chosen option.
 When a value for the field *value* is not defined, the type will be `text/plain`.

 #### Channel mapping